liamf/photon-rgb-lamp/README.md

 **LED** AUTO forces the lamp to follow the colour of the Photon on-board LED.
 This is useful if you are going to flash the Photon with new firmware
     and want to see the progress.
 LED MANUAL returns to normal mode, where the lamp can be controlled via the REST API.

 The **ADD** command	allows you to send the core WiFi credentials via API.
-This is useful to setup the Photon for a network which is not currently available or is at a different location.
+This is useful to setup the Photon for a different network to the one it is connected to, or a network which is not currently available or is at a different location.

-UNSEC sets up access to an Open network (SSID only required, no password)
+**UNSEC** sets up access to an Open network (SSID only required, no password)
-WEP sets up access to a WEP network, and required SSID and PASSWORD.
+**WEP** sets up access to a WEP network, and required SSID and PASSWORD.
-WPA2 is the normal WPA2 network.
+**WPA2** is the normal WPA2 network.
 SSID and PASSWORD are required.
 For a network which is hidden or offline, the cipher must be specified (TKIP, AES, or AES_TKIP)

+## Getting online
+To get online for the first time, or when there is no available network, the Photon needs to be in listening mode.
+The Photon will go into listening mode automatically when

+* it is powered on, and it has no stored credentials
+* it has stored credentials, but it fails to connect to one of the stored networks for 120 seconds

+When the Photon is trying to connect to a stored network, the onboard LED will flash green (and the main lamp will flash green too).

+When the Photon is in listening mode, the onboard LED will flash blue, and the main lamp will flash blue too.

+When the Photon is in listening mode, it will also create a local access point, with a name like Photon-JX23

+If you connect a computer or phone to this AP, and enter http://192.160.0.1 into a browser on the computer or phone, a setup page will be presented which you can use to scan for and enter credentials for a WiFi network.
+When you have entered the credentials, the Photon will attempt to connect to this network.
+This page also gives you the DeviceID for this Photon, which you'll to claim the device and control it.

+If it succeeds in connecting, the lamp will pulse cyan briefly, before switching off and awaiting commands.